Centre for Aboriginal Studies in Music

-The Centre for Aboriginal Studies in Music (CASM), originally founded as the Adelaide Aboriginal Orchestra in 1972, is an educational centre focused on Indigenous Australian music based at the University of Adelaide.
-It is one of three units that make up the National Centre for Aboriginal Language and Music Studies, and is located within the Elder Conservatorium.
+The Centre for Aboriginal Studies in Music (CASM), originally founded as the Adelaide Aboriginal Orchestra in 1972, is an educational centre focused on Indigenous Australian music based at Adelaide University.
+As of June 2026, CASM is located within the Elder Conservatorium of Music and School of Performing Arts, which is within the College of Creative Arts, Design and Humanities at Adelaide University.
+Dylan Crismani is the program director.

 History

 CASM was co-founded by Catherine Ellis, Australian ethnomusicologist, and noted Ngarrindjeri poet Leila Rankine (1932–1993).
 Then called the Adelaide Aboriginal Orchestra, it was an ad hoc co-curricular music program located in Port Adelaide, designed to provide activities for Aboriginal and Torres Strait Islander youth and to help keep them out of trouble.
 News of its post-high-school courses spread across the country, and students arrived from as far afield as the Top End, Tasmania, and the Torres Strait Islands.

 Rankine was chairperson until her retirement in 1986.

 CASM's early programs grew out of collaborations with the Anangu community at Iwantja.
 Aboriginal elders were granted the status of visiting lecturers.
 In 1975, the University of Adelaide formally recognised the program, and it was absorbed into the Elder Conservatorium of Music.
 In that year, Pitjantjatjara songman Minjunga Baker was appointed as a senior lecturer at the centre, which was ground-breaking at the time.
 The programs were, and continue to be, mostly led by Indigenous people.

 In the 1980s, CASM students began to create their own music, resulting in the formation of groups including No Fixed Address, Us Mob, Coloured Stone, and Kuckles.
 Doug Petherick, a non-Indigenous man, began teaching guitar at CASM in 1988.
 Federal government funding helped to support trips to the Anangu Pitjantjatjara Yankunytjatjara (APY Lands), where elders taught the students Inma (cultural songs and dances); performances and collaborations with successful musicians, such as Warumpi Band; and also introduced Aboriginal juvenile offenders to CASM.
 During this period, CASM offered a three-year advanced diploma as well as one-year certificates.

 However cuts to education in the 1990s meant that the aim of providing a degree-level course did not materialise, and CASM had to cut its program to a one-year foundation course, which qualified students to enter the Elder Conservatorium's other degrees.